European AI sovereignty

 - Long-term sustainability models that treat compute as a strategic enabler—budgeted for continuous refresh, power and cooling, and skilled operations—rather than as a one-time capital acquisition.

-Public-private investment models are often necessary because the economics of modern training infrastructure are difficult for any single ministry to sustain alone, yet too sensitive to outsource completely.
-Pooling frameworks—where accredited compute is shared across defense, critical national security agencies, and selected industrial partners—can raise utilization, justify refresh cycles, and build a larger ecosystem of cleared operators and engineers.
-Done correctly, pooling does not dilute sovereignty; it institutionalizes it by making infrastructure a shared national asset rather than a bespoke program risk.
+Public-private investment models are often necessary.
+The economics of modern training infrastructure are difficult for any single ministry to sustain alone, yet too sensitive to outsource completely.
+Pooling frameworks, where accredited compute is shared across defense, critical national security agencies, and selected industrial partners, can raise utilization, justify refresh cycles, and build a larger ecosystem of cleared operators and engineers.
+Done correctly, pooling doesn't dilute sovereignty.
+It institutionalizes sovereignty by making infrastructure a shared national asset rather than a bespoke program risk.

 Supply chain independence

-Supply chain independence in defense AI cannot be reduced to the nationality of a vendor.
-It is a spectrum of exposure across hardware, firmware, software, and operational dependencies.
-For AI systems, the critical supply chain elements include advanced semiconductors, high-bandwidth memory, networking equipment, firmware and microcode, orchestration software, and long-term maintenance contracts.
-Each layer can introduce constraints that matter more in a crisis than they appear to in steady-state procurement.
+Supply chain independence in defense AI cannot be reduced to vendor nationality.
+It's a spectrum of exposure across hardware, firmware, software, and operational dependencies.
+Critical supply chain elements include advanced semiconductors, high-bandwidth memory, networking equipment, firmware and microcode, orchestration software, and long-term maintenance contracts.
+Each layer introduces constraints that matter more in crisis than they appear to in steady-state procurement.

 Two characteristics of AI supply chains deserve explicit attention: